ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'exi' parameter MUST be present.

-Upon receiving the Key Distribution Response, the group member retrieves the updated security parameters, group keying material and Sender ID, and, if they differ from the current ones, uses them to set up the new Group OSCORE Security Context as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
+Upon receiving the Key Distribution Response, the group member retrieves the updated security parameters, group keying material, and Sender ID, and, if they differ from the current ones, uses them to set up the new Group OSCORE Security Context as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.

 ## Request to Change Individual Keying Material # {#sec-new-key}